Training and Exercises

 The Division of Emergency Management designs, develops, and implements a variety of training and exercise programs to test the capabilities of emergency responders in Montgomery County.
 The Division also works closely with the response community to schedule and implement the training required for all levels of emergency management certification.

-For additional information on training and/or planning an exercise, contact Training and Preparedness Coordinator Heather Stem at email@example.com.
+For additional information on training and exercises, contact Training and Preparedness Coordinator Amanda Brady at email@example.com.

 PEMA Certification Levels and Required Training